-By the end of the exhibition, Miss Mitzi Newmark and Mrs. V. Davidson, therapists at Manitoba Sanatorium and Assiniboine Hospital respection this year was the sale of tickets on the A.C.T.'s Lucky Star Home.
+One of the biggest drawing cards at the Red River Exhibition this year was the sale of tickets on the A.C.T.'s Lucky Star Home.
 The house, won by a 13-year-old boy, was the exhibition's grand prize and realized a large sum of money for the Traveller's current project - to provide special equipment for the Manitoba Rehabilitation Hospital, which is now being built by the Sanatorium Board in Winnipeg.